 Conflict of Interest Code

-Under the California Political Reform Act (Gov. Code § 81000), designated elected and appointed public officials are required disclose assets and income that may be materially affected by their official actions.
+Under the California Political Reform Act (Gov. Code § 81000), designated elected and appointed public officials are required to disclose assets and income that may be materially affected by their official actions.

 As required by the Act, government agencies must adopt a Conflict of Interest Code to regulate who within their agency is required to file statements of economic interests, and what types of financial interests they must disclose.
 Disclosure is determined based on the position’s level of decision-making.